 Turning Unconscious Choices into Conscious Decisions

 You need to pinpoint what’s important to you and what makes you happy.
-Sometimes they’re the same and sometimes they’re different (because paying bills but definitely doesn’t make me happy).
+Sometimes they’re the same and sometimes they’re different (because paying bills is important but definitely doesn’t make me happy).
 Then, you can start using this knowledge as the basis for your decisions.

 Affording to Travel

-Through mentality of making conscious purchases, I’ve been able to save a significant amount of money for travel, money that I used to spend elsewhere.
+Through the mentality of making conscious purchases, I’ve been able to save a significant amount of money for travel, money that I used to spend elsewhere.
 It works because travel is high on my priority list.

-I also found that changing my mentality of “I can’t afford that” to “I chose to prioritize something else” has overall made my life feel a little less stressful because I am content with what I have instead of being upset by what I don’t.
+I also found that changing my mentality of “I can’t afford that” to “I chose to prioritize something else” has overall made my life feel a little less stressed because I am content with what I have instead of being upset by what I don’t.